ashish3x3/reddit-clone-apis/README.md

 ![Post Response](/public/images/post-response.PNG?raw=true "Post Response")

 ## How to test the APIs ##
-- Try passing data in current format to the URIs and see the result as expected or not
+- Try passing data in current format as defined by API specs to the URIs and see the result as expected or not
-- Try passing data in wrong format and see if you get proper validation error or not
+- Try passing data in wrong format and see if you get proper validation error or not. e.g. by not passing *content* in the body of POST /posts call, by sending invalid JSON structure to any URI,etc
-- Try passing wrong type of data and see if server validates it or not
+- Try passing wrong type of data and see if server validates it or not. e.g. passing string value as upvote counter instead of number, passing number field as userid instead of string,etc
-- Try going to wrong URI address and see if you get server error with message that the URI does not exist
+- Try going to wrong URI address and see if you get server error with message that the URI does not exist. e.g. *POST /nonexistent-url* and see what server responds
 - Try passing unsupported http method like **DELETE,PATCH to /posts/:id** and check if server responds with correct error message or not